ltrgoddard/thesis/temp.markdown

 which it is difficult to admire a person for having resisted.’[^260] Prynne seems to concur, telling Riley that

-> Here *we* have in our hands the *immediate* instrument; and the pathos
+> \singlespacing Here *we* have in our hands the *immediate* instrument;
-> of Shelley’s tract, noble as it is, urgently has to be re-written for
+> and the pathos of Shelley’s tract, noble as it is, urgently has to be
-> us now, with all the hormonal sophistication of birth-control & modern
+> re-written for us now, with all the hormonal sophistication of
-> demography.
-Genetic servo-mechanisms and the sophistry of current
+> birth-control & modern demography.
+Genetic servo-mechanisms and the
-> welfare-economics are what we should work our way towards, keeping our
+> sophistry of current welfare-economics are what we should work our way
-> balance in prose in counterpoise to that *furor poeticus* which now so
+> towards, keeping our balance in prose in counterpoise to that *furor
-> quickly slides into paranoid hysterics.
+> poeticus* which now so quickly slides into paranoid hysterics.

 \noindent What was it that made ‘the pathos of Shelley’s tract’—as opposed, presumably, to its ethos or logos—particularly relevant at this